xavierfragoso/Car-Sales-Performance-Analysis-Using-SQL/README.md

 ```

 > **Insight:**
-> This query identifies high-value patients whose billing exceeds the average patient billing amount in 2024.
-From a hospital’s perspective, these patients represent a disproportionate share of revenue and may be key for understanding utilization patterns or prioritizing care management.
+> Identifies high-value patients whose billing exceeds the average.
+These patients represent a disproportionate share of revenue and can help hospitals understand utilization patterns, case severity, and opportunities for targeted care management.

 ## Business Question 3: Which patients generated the highest billing amounts for each doctor in 2024, and who are the top 3 patients per doctor?